 MSFT stock is one of the best ESG stocks to consider in your portfolio as they are an industry leader in ESG principles, which has translated into outstanding financial returns for investors.

 Beyond this, they’ve really stepped up their efforts on personal data, privacy and data security.
-The company’s impact (aka scoring high non financial indicators) has been rock solid for a number of years and their financial performance reflects that.
+The company’s impact (aka scoring high nonfinancial indicators) has been rock solid for a number of years and its financial performance reflects that.

 NVIDIA is known for producing graphics cards and microprocessing chips, and as such, uses many minerals in the production of its products.